 The cryptocurrency market is a popular asset class for speculators, investors and traders.
-With the forecasted market size to reach 4.94 billion by 2030, many individuals are turning to the charts to predict the future price of Bitcoin and other cryptocurrencies to make a quick buck.
-While there is no silver bullet or crystal ball, there are some tools that can offer insight into this otherwise unpredictable asset class.
+With the forecasted market size to reach 4.94 billion by 2030, many individuals are turning to the charts of Bitcoin and other cryptocurrencies to make a quick buck.
+While there is no silver bullet or crystal ball, there are some useful cryptocurrency tools that can offer insight into this otherwise unpredictable asset class.

 One of the most popular indicators that offer insight for cryptocurrency investors and traders is known as the Crypto Fear & Greed Index.
 Leveraging a variety of data sources, the index offers actionable intelligence that members of the crypto community can use to make investment decisions.
 Although the Index should not be relied on alone but infer the current psychology of the markets.
 This article will explain what the crypto fear & greed index is, how it works, and explore whether it is a valuable tool that can help crypto traders.